OA in Germany

 Open Access and Repositories

-In the federal environment of Germany, the strong competition among universities and research institutions is stimulating - but also challenging – to the development of Open Access publication strategies and digital repositories.
-At present, there is no OA mandate (compare ROARMAP), but some OA statements of German universities and research institutions/organizations are in place.
+In the federated environment of Germany, strong competition among universities and research institutions is stimulating - but also challenging – to the development of Open Access publication strategies and digital repositories.
+At present, there is no national OA mandate (compare ROARMAP), but a growing number of OA statements/policies of German universities and research institutions/organizations are in place.
 The most prominent statement in use is the 2003 “Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities”, signed by approx. 250 international research institutions/organizations (with >30 from Germany, including the German Rectors’ Conference which includes 258 universities and other HE institutions; the Max Planck Society, the Fraunhofer-Gesellschaft, the Helmholtz Association and the Leibniz Association).

 Open Access Repositories